CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/05-description/30-compliance-provider.md

 ## Overview

 Each certificate and cryptographic key can contain various attributes and can be based on different algorithms.
-There are also various standards and regulations that require specific behaviour of the certificate, for example to be able to react on algorithm deprecation or vulnerabilities.
+There are also various standards and regulations that require specific behavior of the certificate, for example to be able to react on algorithm deprecation or vulnerabilities.
 The compliance checking helps to monitor the compliance status of each certificate that is included in the inventory of the platform.

 Compliance Provider implements the functionality of compliance settings and checking for the certificates available in the platform. it applies specific compliance rules and group of compliance rules to `Certificate` and informs about the compliance status.
 Based on the compliance check, the `Certificate` will either be determined as compliant or not compliant.